geotools/geotools/docs/user/welcome/upgrade.rst

 FeatureStore addFeatures
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The use of FeatureReader has been revmoved from the FeatureStore API.
+The use of FeatureReader has been removed from the FeatureStore API.

 * Before (GeoTools 2.2 Code)::